fzayguler/Prising-Algorithm-for-dsa-dma/README.md

 # Prising-Algorithm-for-dma-dsa

-This code generates a price for every article in DSA(Digital Service Act) and DMA(Digital Market Act)
+This code generates a price for every article in DSA(Digital Service Act) and DMA(Digital Market Act) regulations

 The price is calculated by considering 3 factors